Crime clearance rate

+In criminal justice, a clearance rate is a measure of how many crimes have been solved in a specific geographical region during a specific time period, usually given as a percentage.
+Various groups use clearance rates as a measure of crimes solved by the police.

+Formula

+A clearance rate is calculated by dividing the number of crimes cleared by the total number of crimes reported and multiplying the result by 100.
+A crime is cleared when police make an arrest and a criminal charge has been laid or the case is otherwise closed, such as when police have enough evidence to make an arrest but cannot because the suspect is dead.

+Limitations

-Clearance rates can be problematic for measuring the performance of police services and for comparing various police services.
-This is because a police force may employ a different way of measuring clearance rates.
-For example, each police force may have a different method of recording when a "crime" has occurred and different criteria for determining when a crime has been "cleared."
-A given police force may appear to have a much better clearance rate because of its calculation methodology.
+Clearance rates can be problematic for measuring the performance of police organizations and for comparing various police organizations.
+This is because police organizations may measure clearance rates differently.
+For example, each police organization may have a different method of recording when a "crime" has occurred and different criteria for determining when a crime has been "cleared."
+A given police organization may appear to have a much better clearance rate because of its calculation methodology.

-In system conflict theory, it is argued that clearance rates cause the police to focus on appearing to solve crimes (generating high clearance rate scores) rather than actually solving crimes.
-Further focus on clearance rates may result in effort being expended to attribute crimes (correctly or incorrectly) to a criminal, which may not result in retribution, compensation, rehabilitation or deterrence.
+Jerome Skolnick found that focusing on clearance rates encourages the police to focus on boosting clearance rates rather than investigating crimes impartially.
+Such focus on clearance rates may result in effort being expended to attribute crimes (correctly or incorrectly) to a criminal, which may not result in actual offenders being charged for their crimes.

+By country

 Homicide clearance rate differs between countries, with around 98% in Finland and around 24% in Trinidad and Tobago, a direct comparison is limited due to differing definitions and criminal justice procedures.